alliedvision/meta-alvium-avt/README.md

    <build_dir>/tmp/deploy/images/zcu106-zynqmp/avs-image-alvium-validation-zcu106-zynqmp.wic.bz2
 9. Boot the board.
 10. Check if the camera firmware version is 11.1 or higher.
 If the camera has an earlier firmware, perform an update with Vimba Firmware Updater.

+## Limitations
+-  The prebuild image does only support streaming with YUV422.

 ## How to start a stream
 e.g. for Alvium 1500 C-500c on Port 0 of ZCU106: